 - In Grades 7 and 8, McLean offers a Robotics elective to provide in-depth practice and training in the Lego Mindstorms EV3 robotics skills.

-- In Grades 9-12, the Science, Technology, Engineering and Math teacher coaches a high-energy, after-school FTC club.
+- In Grades 9-12, the Science, Technology, Engineering and Math teacher coaches a high-energy, after-school Robotics team.
 Students receive guidance in in-depth mechanical engineering and Java programming skills needed to compete in the International Trinity Fire Fighting Contest at Trinity College.
-Students design and build an origonal robot (circuits, wiring, soldering, and Java programing, using a Raspberry Pi single-board computer.
+Students design and build an original robot (circuits, wiring, soldering, and Java programing), using a Raspberry Pi single-board computer.

 For more on the value of teaching robotics in the K-12 curriculum, see this recent Edutopia article